11 Jan Tayrona National Park

 Useful info about the PNN Tayrona

-Entrance fees to the park vary depending on the season; around 44-49 000 COP (15-16 USD) for tourists and around 17-20 000 COP (6-7 USD) for foreigners living in Colombia.
+Entrance fees to the park vary depending on the season; around 54-64 000 COP for foreign tourists.
 Peak season in Colombia means the long weekends (they have a ton of those), the Easter period, from the middle of June to the middle of July and from the beginning of December to February.

 There’s also a great opportunity for breakfast near the beach paths: the locals make you a fresh and very delicious, plentiful breakfast (fresh orange juice, eggs, arepa, cheese bread, coffee/cocoa).
 The beach sections are very clean, often with giant waves and fantastic views.
 Be prepared for scorching heat and high humidity.

 You can continue your Colombian adventure from Tayrona on to Cartagena – a four-hour bus ride through Barranquilla (the hometown of Shakira) 🙂